 Finally our jangled nerves get a break when the bus stops at Marble Mountain, where locals carve colossal blocks of marble by hand.
-Time-wise, the severe road conditions have not exactly produced a podium standing result, as it’s taken us 6 ½ hours to travel 140 km; a pathetic average speed of less than 14 mph!
+Time-wise, the severe road conditions have not exactly produced a podium standing result.
+It has taken us 6 ½ hours to travel 140 km; a pathetic average speed of less than 14 mph!

 We have now completed over 1,000 tedious kilometers by crap Vietnamese buses; traveling up the spine of the country all the way from Ho Chi Minh north to Hue.
 The wearisome bus journey has been harsh, and we gingerly exit like a couple of arthritic crabs.
 Seemingly designed for invertebrates, these rusted relics should carry some kind of warning for anything, or anyone, with a backbone longer than a toothpick!

 In Hue, a psyche-sapping rain buckets down, which I suppose shouldn’t be a surprise, since the area is a known gulag of fog and rain 300 days of the year!
 The more serious problem is we can’t find a guide willing to take us to Khe Sahn and stay overnight.
-Apparently they are fearful of the area because of ‘ghosts’ from the war.
-This is a disaster, as it’s looking like my attempt to run across Vietnam may now in jeopardy.
+Apparently locals are fearful of the area because of ‘ghosts’ from the war.
+This is a disaster, as it’s now looking like my attempt to run across Vietnam may be in jeopardy.

-After two days of struggle we think we have resolved our dilemma, and are keeping our fingers crossed.
-Optimistically, we pay a visit to the town’s market and purchase a ‘paddy hat’ for Christine to wear during my run.
+After two days of struggle we think we have resolved our dilemma, and optimistically pay a visit to the town’s market to purchase a ‘paddy hat’ for Christine to wear during my run.
 Perhaps inspiring Madonna’s cone bra, the pointy bonnet is a classic symbol of Vietnam; helpful as a both a sunscreen and as an umbrella to shed away any rain.
 On the very morning we are set to leave, we’re told our plans to hire a guide in Dong Ha have failed!